OpenSILEX/docs-community-dev/docs/github.md

 git --help
 ```

+If you are new to git, you can check out this [git guide](http://rogerdudler.github.io/git-guide/index.html) and its associated [git cheat sheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf).

 Create a GitHub profile on [https://github.com/](https://github.com/).
 You can find INRA recommendation regarding the use of GitHub on this [document](http://pfl.grignon.inra.fr/gmpaDocs/INRA_UtiliserForge.pdf) from 2017.

-## Contributing to an ongoing OpenSILEX development
+## Join a development

+### OpenSILEX repositories

+OpenSILEX development projects are organized in separate repositories.
+All OpenSILEX repositories are listed in the [OpenSILEX GitHub webpage](https://github.com/OpenSILEX/).

-The present repository, *community-dev*, will be used as an example in this section in order to illustrate how to take part in the collaborative development of an OpenSILEX project.
+The present repository, *community-dev*, will be used as an example in this section in order to illustrate how to take part in the collaborative development of an OpenSILEX development project.
 When collaborating to an other repository, just change *[community-dev]* displayed in the examples to the name of the repository you are interested in.
-All OpenSILEX repositories are listed in the [OpenSILEX GitHub webpage](https://github.com/OpenSILEX/).

-### How to join an ongoing OpenSILEX development ?
+How to join an ongoing OpenSILEX development project ?

+1. Create your own branch of the development project's repository
+2. Clone your branch on your computer

+### Create a branch

 First, go with a browser to the URL of the repository you are interested in, e.g. https://github.com/OpenSILEX/community-dev.
-Create your own branch of the project by forking the repository (top-right **Fork** button) :
+Create your own branch of the development project by forking the repository (top-right **Fork** button) :

 ![github-fork](img/github-fork.png)